davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 3. **Thread-Safety Considerations** I would start by writing and testing (aggressively) the above functions without considering threads.
 Make sure everything is working before you worry about threads and mutual exclusion.
 Next, I would play around with locks just to get used to them.
 To explore locks, you'll need to `#include <pthread.h>`.
 A lock is of the type `pthread_mutex_t`, and you can use the constructor `pthread_mutex_init(..)` to initialize it.
 Once initialized, you can use `pthread_mutex_lock(..)` and `pthread_mutex_unlock(..)`.

    The next thing you'll want to do is to determine how you'll enforce mutual exclusion in the hashmap functions.
 Should you introduce one lock?
 Multiple locks?
 How would this decision affect the parallel performance of your hashmap?
 Where do you declare the lock(s) to ensure that all threads can access them?
    Once you have your locks declared in initialized in the right place, you'll just have to go back into the hashmap functions and add in the lock/unlock calls to enforce mutual exclusion.

+   - Users of your library must not be burdened with the creation and management of any locks.
+That is, they should be oblivious to the fact that locks even exist.
+Therefore, all of the management of your locks should all be done in above functions, hidden away from users.

 4. **Writing a Tester (main)** Testing the correctness of your implementation takes a bit of effort.
 I would write a main function to create any number of threads, and each thread continuously puts/gets/dels 1000s of keys into the same shared hashmap.
 Use the `printmap()` function that I provided to print out the contents of the map after the threads join back up.